Sporting Kansas City: MLS Cup champions (2013)

-Return to the West (2014–present)
+Return west (2014–present)

 In the 2014 MLS Cup Playoffs, Sporting were eliminated in the East Knockout Round by the New York Red Bulls.

 On October 27, 2014, the league announced that Sporting, along with the Houston Dynamo, would move from the Eastern Conference to the Western Conference when two teams from East Coast states, New York City FC and Orlando City SC, joined the league in 2015.
 Sporting finished sixth in the Western Conference that year, again qualifying for postseason play due to the expanded twelve-club field in the 2015 MLS Cup Playoffs.
 They were eliminated in the Western Knockout Round by the Portland Timbers, 6–7 in a Penalty Shootout.

 Sporting's co-owner Neal Patterson died due to soft tissue cancer in July 2017.
-Kansas City unveiled wordmarks that was worn on the team's jerseys and on Children's Mercy Park to commemorate their late owner.
+Kansas City unveiled wordmarks on the team's jerseys and on Children's Mercy Park to commemorate their late owner.
 Later that month, the club traded Dom Dwyer to Orlando City in exchange for $1.6 million (in general and targeted allocation money with additional incentives), setting the record for the most expensive internal trade in league history.

 The team won the 2017 Lamar Hunt U.S. Open Cup, defeating the New York Red Bulls 2–1 in the final.
 The win gave Sporting their fourth Open Cup title, and their third in the last six years.
 The victory extended head coach Peter Vermes's record to 4–0 in cup finals and championship games with the club.
 In Open Cup history, Kansas City became just the second franchise in the single elimination tournament to have won four Open Cup finals in the same number of appearances.

+Pat Curran, one of the club's ownership partners, died in October 2024.
+Peter Vermes ended his 15-year tenure as the team's head coach in March 2025 after a winless start to the season.

 Colors and badge

 Sporting Kansas City's official colors are "sporting blue" and "dark indigo" with "lead" as a tertiary color.
-The primary logo is composed of a teardrop-shaped shield containing a stylized representation of the Kansas-Missouri state line with "sporting blue" stripes on the "Kansas" side and an interlocking "SC" on the "Missouri" side.
+The primary logo is composed of a teardrop-shaped shield containing a stylized representation of the Kansas–Missouri state line with "sporting blue" stripes on the "Kansas" side and an interlocking "SC" on the "Missouri" side.
 The shield's contour alludes to the team's former logo while under the "Kansas City Wizards" appellation.
 The stateline represents Sporting's fanbase in both of the Kansas and Missouri portions of the Kansas City metropolitan area.
 The eleven alternating horizontal stripes of "sporting blue" and "dark indigo" forming the state line are a nod to the number of players a team fields.
 The "SC" (for Sporting Club) is inspired by Asclepius' rod representing health and fitness, a Greek statue called the Winged Victory of Samothrace – alluding to strength and movement, and to the Spanish architecture of Kansas City's Country Club Plaza.
-Beginning in 2013, Ivy Funds became the club's first uniform sponsor, and a new home and away jersey design was unveiled, as well as an alternate argyle design.
+Beginning in 2013, Ivy Funds became the club's first uniform sponsor, and a new home and away jersey design was unveiled, and an alternate argyle design.